 About the artist

 A deep love for nature, especially South African flora, and exposure to various forms of art has been central to my life for as long as I can remember.
-My mother, a ceramist, was a keen indigenous gardener many years before indigenous gardening was appreciated in South Africa.
+My mother, a ceramist, was a keen indigenous gardener many years before indigenous gardening was really appreciated in South Africa.

 While in high